 Application Fee for Startup visa from inside and outside the UK

-From March 29, 2019, the UK visa fee for a startup visa entry clearance and leave to remain applications will be £363 and £493, respectively.
+From March 29, 2019, the UK visa fee for a startup visa entry clearance and leave to remain applications was £363 and £493, respectively.
 Moreover, the main applicant can also avail a Council of Europe Social Charter (CESC) discount of £55.

 A startup migrant can stay in the UK for 2 years